-This is a brand new manufacturing facility for the Continental[®] collection.
-It was constructed in the autumn of 2012 and started bulk production in the spring of 2013.
+This is the principal manufacturing facility for the Continental[®] collection.
+It was constructed in the autumn of 2012 and started bulk production early in 2013.
 The senior management was particularly keen to introduce and implement the most sophisticated systems for labour standards, social welfare and environmental protection.
 The factory was newly built to the highest design specification, constructed as a single storey building in an open rural location, with an outlook for future enlargement.
+It draws its workforce from the surrounding villages.